 When you no longer need access to HPC resources, you must return your YubiKey to the HPC Help Desk.

 - Put your YubiKey into a bubble wrap envelope and send it by

 Kerberos & Authentication* login required

 The HPCMP employs a network authentication protocol called Kerberos to authenticate user access to many of its resources, including all of its HPC systems, and many of its web sites.
 Kerberos provides strong authentication for client/server applications by using secret-key cryptography.
 Accessing a Kerberos-protected, or "Kerberized" system, requires an electronic Kerberos "ticket," which may be obtained using an HPCMP Kerberos Client Kit or through the HPC Portal.
 Both methods require either a DoD Common Access Card (CAC) or a YubiKey.

-Note: Regardless of which method you choose, before you can use your CAC to obtain a Kerberos ticket, you must first have CAC drivers and CAC middleware such as ActiveIdentity/ActivClient (Windows only) or CACKey (all platforms) installed on your local system.
-See the PKINIT User Guide * for guidance on installing these.
+Note: Regardless of which method you choose, before you can use your CAC to obtain a Kerberos ticket, you must first have CAC enablers such as ActivIdentity/ActivClient (Windows only) or CACKey (Linux) installed on your local system.
+Mac systems starting with 10.12 do not need 3rd-party CAC enablers.
+Refer to the Kerberos FAQ: Where do I get CAC Enablers (middleware)? for guidance on installing these.

 Changing your password

 For assistance changing your Kerberos password, if you know your password, and it still works, see How do I change my Kerberos password? * in the Kerberos FAQ *.
 If you don't know your password, or if it does not work, contact email@example.com.